redlegjed/Waveshare_e_paper_display/README.md

 # Waveshare_e_paper_display
-Python library for Waveshare 2.13" e-paper display
+Python library for Waveshare 2.13" e-paper display for use on Raspberry Pi

+See www.waveshare.com/wiki/2.13inch_e-Paper_HAT for details of the screen hardware

+## Dependencies

+* SPI interface on R-Pi should be enabled
+* Python libraries spidev and PIL (think both come with R-Pi now)

 ## Example usage